NPC-Studio/adam/README.md

 You will likely need to customize an `adam` command for most usages.
 To see CLI options, simply run `adam run --help`:

-Of special note, please see `--yyc`, which will allow users to compile using the Yyc, and `-c`, which allows users to pass in a configuration.
+Of special note, please see `--yyc`, which will allow users to compile using the YYC, and `-c`, which allows users to pass in a configuration.

 However, passing in numerous values every compile can become tiresome.
 To support this, users can create a config file in either `JSON` or `TOML`, where these options can be specified.
 To create an adam configuration file, please follow [this guide](docs/CONFIG_FILE_GUIDE.md).